jsanon01/cryptocurrency/log.md

 - It operates online

-- best choice for small investors
+- Best choice for small investors

-- most convenient wallet for those are not computer-friendly
+- Most convenient wallet for those are not computer-friendly

 ### 2 main risks

-- someone can hack your account
+- Someone can hack your account

-- someone can hack the entire web wallet
+- Someone can hack the entire web wallet

 ### => In real world, if a bank declares bankruptcy, Central Bank will usually bail a bank to prevent a major shakeup.No Guaranty to get money back!